IrvingGomez/PersonalWebpage/content/project/Poverty/index.md

 ### Map of Mexico, colors considering just Mexico

-A map of Mexico showing the AE poverty index, where the color gradient is based on the Mexican statets can be found here: <a href="https://irvinggomez.com/miscellanea/map_poverty_ae_mexico_no_topies.html">Map of poverty in_Mexico, colors considering just Mexico.</a>
+A second map of Mexico showing the AE poverty index, where the color gradient is based only on the Mexican states, was also produced as part of this project.

 ### Use of PCA to explain the poverty index